Leo Tolstoy

 October 24

-If all our lives did not share the same foundation, nothing could explain our sense of sympathy.
+If all of our lives did not share the same foundation, nothing could explain our sense of sympathy.

 1

-There is no quicker means of mollifying rage, even a righteous one, than by saying to the angry person: “But he’s unfortunate!”
+There is no quicker means of mollifying rage, even a righteous one, than by saying to the angry person: “But look—he’s unfortunate!”
 For sympathy is to anger what rain is to fire.
 Anyone who is angry at another person and thinks of doing him harm should vividly imagine having already done this deed and that they are now looking at the person who is suffering in body or spirit, or struggling against necessity and poverty, and can say to themselves: this is my handiwork.
 If nothing else, this will extinguish their rage.

 — Schopenhauer